demidenko05/beige-pdfwriter/README.txt

 GNU General Public License version 2 http://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

+Files test-dejavu-table.pdf and invoiceA-68687687.pdf are included into the source code to quickly demonstrate that Beige-PDFWriter can does.

 Examples see in the test folder.
 For Android see example https://github.com/demidenko05/beige-graphic-android-test org.beigesoft.androidtest.WritePdfImageTest.java

-Speed test (org.beigesoft.pdf.sample.WriteInvoiceSpeedTest) shows that 100 invoices (3pages each)
-take less than 4 seconds on ordinal notebook IntelI3/4GB, 64bit desktop linux (non-server), JVM8 64Bit.
+Speed test (org.beigesoft.pdf.sample.WriteInvoiceSpeedTest) shows that 100 invoices (3pages each) take less than 4 seconds on ordinal notebook IntelI3/4GB, 64bit desktop linux (non-server), JVM8 64Bit.
 Doing each invoice takes its own thread.